The vast majority of graves aren’t haunted. I would guess that at least 95% of graves are simply tributes to a person’s life. No spirit is there.

 It all depends on the person’s spiritual context, and how sincerely (or stubbornly) they hold onto specific expectations.
 In the 19th century and earlier, many people held rigid religious beliefs.
 That may be one reason why those older graves are richer for ghost investigations.

-That’s all we needed to do, to be helpful with that spirit.
-After that, there were no further reports of hauntings at that location.
+Maybe that’s all we needed to do, to be helpful with that spirit.

-Note: In most cases, you’ll need to speak out loud, just a little louder than you would to someone standing next to you.
-In other cases, a whisper or even telepathic communication may be enough.
+Note: In most cases, talk to ghosts as if they’re alive.
+Just speak a little louder than you would to someone standing next to you.
+But, now and then, a whisper or even telepathic communication may be enough.

 It’s true that some spirits never reach the grave.
 They may be waiting for something at the location where they died.
 Some get as far as the cemetery gates and won’t go in.